DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 “not relevant to current research priorities.”

-One professor actually said, “That’s an interesting observation, but it’s not the kind of question that gets funded.”
+One professor actually said, “That’s an interesting observation, but such questions fall outside current funding priorities.”
 Another suggested I was “overthinking” what was simply a well-understood evolutionary adaptation.

 But their dismissiveness only made me more curious.
 If this was such a simple, well-understood adaptation, why were they so uncomfortable